 The Collections grow through selection of resources by the Asian studies librarians, requests from academics and researchers involved in Asian studies at Monash and donations, in line with the library's collection development policy.

-The Asian Collections staff manage the Melbourne Centre for Japanese Language Education (MCJLE) Collection (Teaching Collection: Japanese) and are major contributors to Asian Libraries in Melbourne (ALIM), a collaborative venture between Monash University and University of Melbourne libraries.
+The Asian Collections staff manage the Japanese Teaching Collection and are major contributors to Asian Libraries in Melbourne (ALIM), a collaborative venture between Monash University and University of Melbourne libraries.